Sheila Kerrigan is the mime who can’t find a box she fits inside.

 “Beautifully done–downright poetic.”

-Check out the five-minute version of Mime Explains String Theory on YouTube:
+And the condensed, five-minute version of Mime Explains String Theory:

 The Mime Who Talks!